danny12344/content-reviewer/README.md

 # Brand Content Reviewer App

 Next.js / express app hosted on Google Cloud Run.
-Avaible at this url:
+Available at this url:
 (please note since minscale=0 it might take a while to load on initial viewing (up to 30 seconds))

 https://content-reviewer-frontend-91734819578.europe-west2.run.app